 George Serafeim is the Jakurski Family Associate Professor of Business Administration at Harvard Business School.
 He has taught courses in the MBA and doctoral programs, chaired Executive Education programs, authored more than 100 articles and business cases, and presented his research in more than 100 conferences and seminars.
 He has spoken at major events in over 60 countries around the world and is one of the most popular business authors, according to rankings of the Social Science Research Network.

 Professor Serafeim's research interests are international, focusing on corporate valuation, governance and reporting issues.
-His work has been published in the most prestigious academic and practitioner journals such as the The Accounting Review, Strategic Management Journal, Journal of International Business Studies, Review of Accounting Studies, Journal of Accounting Research, Journal of Finance, Contemporary Accounting Research, Management Science, Financial Analysts Journal, MIT Sloan Management Review, Journal of Applied Corporate Finance, and Harvard Business Review.
-His research is regularly cited in media outlets including The New York Times, Bloomberg, Financial Times, The Wall Street Journal, Economist, The Guardian, CNN, BBC, Al Jazeera and NPR.
+His work has been published in the most prestigious academic and practitioner journals, such as The Accounting Review, Strategic Management Journal, Management Science, Review of Accounting Studies, Journal of Accounting Research, Journal of Finance, Financial Analysts Journal, MIT Sloan Management Review, and Harvard Business Review.
+His research is regularly cited in the media, including The New York Times, Bloomberg, Financial Times, The Wall Street Journal, Economist, The Guardian, BBC, Le Monde, El País, Corriere della Sera, Washington Post, and NPR.

-Professor Serafeim has extensive experience as a senior adviser of investment managers and corporations around the world and as a board member in both the non-profit and private sectors.
-He is a co-founder of KKS Advisors and an advisor to Calvert Investments.
-He serves on the advisory board of Arabesque, on the board of directors of the High Meadows Institute, on the working group of the Coalition for Inclusive Capitalism and on the Technical Review Committee of the Global Initiative for Sustainability Ratings.
+Professor Serafeim has extensive experience as a senior advisor and board member in both the non-profit and private sectors.
+He is a co-founder of KKS Advisors and a senior advisor to Calvert Research and Management.
+He serves on the board of directors of the High Meadows Institute, the advisory boards of Terra Alpha and Arabesque Partners, the working group of the Coalition for Inclusive Capitalism and the Technical Review Committee of the Global Initiative for Sustainability Ratings.
 He was a member of the Standards Council of the Sustainability Accounting Standards Board.

 Professor Serafeim earned his doctorate in business administration at Harvard Business School, where his dissertation was recognized with the Wyss Award for Excellence in Doctoral Research.
 He received a master's degree in accounting and finance from the London School of Economics and Political Science, where he was awarded the Emeritus Professors' Prize for best academic performance.
 He grew up in Athens, Greece.